1point618/codename-exemplar/modules/i3_bugediting.md

 USER COMMITS TO MASTER--REVERT README TO ORIGINAL STATE

-Hey @johnpaulashenfelter.
+Hey `@user`.
 I saw that you committed to `master` instead of creating a new branch.
 That's actually a bit of a problem, but it's OK!
 Everyone makes mistakes, and GitHub makes it really easy to revert them.

 We try to never commit directly to `master` because that code immediately shows up to users.
 We want to make sure to have multiple people look at it before our users see it.